truar/gcp-learning/gcp-cloud-architect-coursera/6 - Reliable Google Cloud Infrastructure/README.md

 * Circuit breaker pattern: protect from too many retries
     * Plan for degraded state operations
     * If a service is down and all its clients are retrying, the increasing number of requests can make matters worse
-        * PRotect the service behind a proxy that monitors health (the circuit breaker)
+        * Protect the service behind a proxy that monitors health (the circuit breaker)
         * If the service is not healthy, don't forward requests to it
         * Once it is up again, start sending the load, in a controlled manner
     * If using GKE, leverage Istio to automatically implement circuit breaker